Siphon098/GitSync/README.md

-# git-sync-batch
+# Git Sync
-A batch script to sync and clean multiple repo directories quickly.
+Scripts used to sync and clean multiple repo directories quickly.

 # Setup
-- Place "gitsync.bat" into the directory containing your repos.
+- Place "gitsync.bat" or "gitsync.sh" into the directory containing your repos.
 - Edit the file and update the "default" variable to use your directories.

 # Usage